mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

-  bio    : "My awesome biography constrained to a sentence or two goes here." email  : # optional uri    : "http://your-site.com"
+  bio    : "My awesome biography constrained to a sentence or two goes here." email  : # optional uri    : "http://your-site.com" home   : # null (default), "absolute or relative url to link to author home"
 ```

 Social media links are all optional, include the ones you want visible.
 In most cases you just need to add the username.
 If you're unsure double check `_includes/author-profile.html` to see how the URL is constructed.